 Incidentally, it's worth noting that my last marathon was Evan's first.
 He ran the 1999 Christchurch marathon in 2.53.20 – just sixteen seconds slower than my fastest-ever marathon, and as I said to him after the race, they were the most diplomatic sixteen seconds of his life!
 Six years later, though, Evan shattered my marathon record when he did the Philadelphia marathon in 2.49.04 – the torch has clearly been passed not just to a new generation, but to a considerably faster runner.

 A long way to go

 My running during the first decades of the 21st century has been far from glorious.
 I have been dogged by injuries and illness (including a stress fracture, groin sprain, pulled muscles, influenza, and BPH, not to mention a broken leg that was the result of a climbing accident).
 But I have persisted, and I credit running with getting me fit enough to climb Mont Blanc in 2004 and just fit enough to just climb Mt Rainier in 2007.
 In addition, I still enjoy running.
 The old aphorism, 'There's no gain without pain', may be true, but at the same time it is also true that the pleasure from the gains far exceeds the discomfort and the pains.
 I hope to keep going for some while yet.
 What is more, I have now run in all six states and both the mainland territories of Australia, as well as in all fifty of the 50 United States.
-Pages are being developed and added to this website about these and other aspects of my running (and I'm delighted to report that both my pages about running in America and running in Australia are now on-line and up-to-date).
+Pages are being developed and added to this website about various aspects of my running, and I'm delighted to report that my pages about running in America and running in Australia are both now on-line and up-to-date.

-All in all, though, I still have long way to go – both with regard to website development and with respect to running ...
+All in all, however, I still have long way to go – both with regard to website development and with respect to running ...